daganyahyaawaleh/Telecom-Infrastructure-Monitoring--DC-Power-Availability-and-Critical-Alarm-Analysis/README.md

 This project analyzes how energy conditions impact **service availability, downtime, and network performance**.

+The SQL queries used to prepare, transform, and analyze the data are organized as follows:

+- Data cleaning and preparation queries can be found [here](./sql/01_data_cleaning.sql)
+- Sensor-to-site mapping and SCD Type 2 logic can be found [here](./sql/02_mapping_enrichment.sql)
+- Time-series structuring and pivot logic can be found [here](./sql/03_sensor_data_final.sql)
+- Event detection (AC failures and service events) can be found [here](./sql/04_event_detection.sql)
+- Service incident construction and downtime calculation can be found [here](./sql/05_service_incidents.sql)

+These queries demonstrate the end-to-end transformation from raw IoT sensor data to actionable business insights.

 ---

-## 🌍 Real-World Context
+##  Real-World Context

 This project is inspired by real telecom monitoring operations.

 In a real-world environment, I monitor over 150 telecom sites using SensDesk (HW group), analyzing voltage, temperature, and generator systems to ensure service continuity.
-These sensors measure:

-Data is collected via SensDesk and exported as monthly CSV files.

-### Data Scale (Production)

-- ~1.5 million rows per month
-- 20+ million rows historically

-Although this project uses synthetic data, it is designed to closely replicate real operational patterns.

----
-## Business Context

-Telecom infrastructure relies heavily on stable power systems to ensure service continuity.

-Power failures and battery limitations can lead to service outages, impacting network availability and SLA commitments.

-This project simulates a monitoring system used to:
-- Track voltage levels
-- Detect service downtime
-- Measure reliability metrics (MTTR, MTBF)

----

-## 📊 Dataset Description
+##  Dataset Description

 To simulate realistic telecom conditions, a synthetic dataset was generated:

-- 5 telecom sites (GSM, MSAN, Data Center, Submarine)
+- 5 telecom sites (RAN , CO , Data Center, Submarine)
 - 3-month period
 - 5-minute frequency
 - DC Voltage
 - AC Status
+## ⚡ Technical Insight (Energy Layer)

+- **Low Voltage Disconnect (LVD)**: Service considered down when DC voltage < 43V
+- **Floating Voltage**: Normal battery voltage ~53–54V

 Generator backup systems were not explicitly modeled.
 Critical sites(e.g., Data Centers, Submarine) are assumed to have generator support.

 This results in approximately:

-## Real-World Experience & Data Engineering Context

-In addition to this portfolio project, I currently work on real telecom infrastructure monitoring covering more than 150 active sites.

-These sites are equipped with HWg sensors monitoring:
-- DC voltage (-48V systems)
-- Temperature
-- Generator (GE) status

-All data is centralized through the SensDesk platform, where I configured automated monthly exports in CSV format.

-### Data Volume

-The real dataset is significantly larger than the one used in this project:
-- ~1.5 million rows per month
-- Over 20 million rows accumulated to date

-To handle this scale, I rely on SQL for data processing and transformation.

-### Sensor Complexity

-One of the main challenges is that:
-- Sensors can be replaced over time
-- A single site may use different sensors across periods
-- Sensor IDs do not directly map to a site permanently

-### Solution Implemented

-To solve this, I designed a historical mapping model:

-1. From the raw fact table, I built a **sensor history table** containing:
-   - Sensor ID
-   - Start date
-   - End date

-2. I maintain a **manual mapping table**:
-   - Sensor ID → Site Name

-3. By merging both tables, I am able to:
-   - Track which sensor belongs to which site over time
-   - Accurately attribute data to the correct site for any period

-This approach ensures data consistency despite sensor changes and enables reliable time-based analysis.

 ---

-## 🌟key Metrics
+## key Metrics

+The primary metric of this project is **Service Availability (%)**.

-- **Service Availability (North Star)** – The primary indicator of network performance, representing the proportion of time services remain operational.
+- **Service Availability (North Star)** – Focus on the overall percentage of time telecom services remain operational, based on energy conditions (DC voltage threshold).
+This is the primary indicator of network reliability and user experience.

-- **Incident Analysis** – Monitoring the number and frequency of service disruptions.
+- **Incident Analysis** – Monitoring the number of service incidents and their frequency to understand how often disruptions occur across sites.

-- **Recovery Performance (MTTR)** – Measuring how quickly the network recovers from outages.
+- **Recovery Performance (MTTR)** – Evaluating how quickly the network recovers from outages by analyzing the average duration of service incidents.

-- **Network Stability (MTBF)** – Evaluating time between failures.
+- **Network Stability (MTBF)** – Measuring the time between failures to assess the overall stability and robustness of the infrastructure.

-- **Downtime Impact** – Analyzing total service interruption duration.
+- **Downtime Impact** – Analyzing total downtime duration across sites and site types to identify the most critical areas affecting service continuity.

-- **Site-Type Performance** – Comparing performance across GSM, MSAN, Data Center, and Submarine sites.
+- **Site-Type Performance** – Comparing availability and downtime across different telecom site types (RAN, CO, Data Center, Submarine) to identify structural performance differences.
   ---

+## 📊 Dataset Structure and ERD (Entity Relationship Diagram)

+The project is based on a time-series dataset (`sensor_data_final`) capturing DC voltage and AC status at 5-minute intervals across telecom sites.

+This dataset is enriched with historical sensor-to-site mapping (SCD Type 2) and transformed into event and incident tables to support availability analysis.

+*Fact Constellation Schema (multi-fact)*

+---

 ## 📊 Executive Summary

+The analysis reveals that network availability is generally high (~99.8%), but service disruptions are concentrated in specific site types, particularly RAN sites.

+The analysis shows that overall network availability remains consistently high across all site types, with most values close to or exceeding the SLA target (99.99%).

+However, RAN sites exhibit slightly lower availability compared to other site types, particularly in February, indicating higher sensitivity to power-related disruptions.

+Data Centers and Submarine sites demonstrate near-perfect availability, reflecting stronger resilience, likely due to more robust energy backup systems.

+Overall, while the network performs well, performance is not uniform, and certain site types represent higher operational risk.

+This analysis focuses on energy-driven availability, highlighting the impact of power conditions on service performance.

 ---